 Looking ahead, the class officers and the Reunion Team are exploring new ways to bring our class together, if only virtually, for this important milestone.
 For example, we hope to offer an online version of the class memorial service and the class survey.
 Although our plans are still in an early stage, please save the afternoon of Saturday (May 16) for a possible online un-Reunion event.
 We will send you further communications as our plans evolve.

 It is somewhat ironic that in 1970 world events swamped the end of our senior year, and 50 years later world events have overtaken our reunion.

 Gerry Smolka and Chris Sieradzki Stevens

 What Does ’70 Really Look Like?

-As a class, what do we think about and care about?
+Here’s a reminder of what the survey is all about: As a class, what do we think about and care about?
 How do we use our time?
 How do we see our pasts and our futures at this moment?
 Help us answer these questions by filling out a completely anonymous survey covering these and other topics.
 The goal of the survey is to draw a portrait of our whole class that highlights our commonalities and our differences.
-Find more details here: 50th Reunion Class Book and Survey.

 Class Fundraising Update

+(However, if you haven’t donated to the Smith Fund in this fiscal year (July 1, 2019-June 30, 2020), and still would like to help, please do!
+Every gift counts, regardless of size, as are pledges made before the end of February and paid by May 15.
 Giving is easy–online at any time, send a check, transfer stock, or call if you would like.
-To connect with the Smith Fund, click here: Smith Fund or call 800-241-2056, option #1.
+To connect with the Smith Fund, click here: Smith Fund or call 800-241-2056, option #1.)

 Mary Pratt Grant, Fund Team Coordinator